Legal Regulations

 § 2 Warranty

-(1) MicroNova warrants - in accordance with the provisions of §§ 434 ff. of the German Civil Code - that the Software complies with the specifications itemized in the associated program documentation and that the Software has been created with the necessary care and expertise.
-Nonetheless, according to the current state of the art, it is impossible to completely exclude software errors.
+(1) In accordance with Sections 434 et seq. of the German Civil Code (BGB), MicroNova warrants that the software conforms to the specifications set out in the associated program documentation and has been created with due care and expertise.
+Nevertheless, given the current state of the art, the complete absence of software errors is not possible.

-(2) MicroNova will eliminate software errors that more than just slightly affect the intended use.
-Troubleshooting will be performed at the discretion of MicroNova, depending on the significance of the error, by providing an improved version of the Software or by instructions for eliminating or circumventing the effects of the failure (workaround).
-The User is obligated to accept a new Software version offered by MicroNova within the framework of the error correction, unless such new Software version causes User unreasonable adjustment and conversion problems.
+(2) MicroNova will remedy defects in the software that more than insignificantly impair its intended use.
+At MicroNova’s discretion, depending on the significance of the defect, defect remediation shall be provided by delivery of an improved software version or by instructions for eliminating or working around the effects of the defect (workaround).
+The User is obliged to accept a new software version offered by MicroNova as part of error correction, unless this would lead to unreasonable adaptation and transition issues.

-(3) In the event that the error correction fails, it is at the discretion of the User to request a reduction of the license fee or terminate the Agreement.
-Upon termination of the Agreement, the User shall return the data carrier with the defective Software as well as the associated documentation to MicroNova and destroy all existing copies, if any.
+(3) If defect remediation fails, the User has the right to demand a reduction of the license fee or to withdraw from the contract.
+In the event of withdrawal, the User will return the data carrier containing the software and the associated documentation to MicroNova and destroy any copies.

-(4) The warranty period is 12 months from the date of supply of the Software.
+(4) The warranty period is 12 months from delivery of the software.

 § 3 Property Rights of Third Parties

-MicroNova shall, at its discretion and expense, either modify or replace the contractual Software with the effect that it does not infringe the intellectual property right, but substantially conforms to the agreed functional and performance features in a manner acceptable to the User; or exempt the User from license fees for the use of the Software against the property right holder or authorized third parties.
-Should MicroNova fail to do so on reasonable terms, MicroNova shall notify the User and prohibit the use of the Software with immediate effect.
-The User is obligated, at MicroNova's option, to either erase the Software, including the documentation and all copies, or return the products to MicroNova.
-The User shall notify MicroNova in writing and confirm the destruction, erasure and / or elimination, if so decided.
+(1) If a third party asserts claims for infringement of protective rights through the software supplied by MicroNova and the use of the software is thereby impaired or prohibited, MicroNova shall be liable as follows: MicroNova will, at its option and at its expense, either modify or replace the contractual software so that it does not infringe the protective right but essentially corresponds to the agreed functional and performance features in a manner reasonable for the User, or indemnify the User from license fees for the use of the software vis‑à‑vis the rights holder or authorized third parties.
+If MicroNova is unable to achieve this on reasonable terms, it will inform the User and prohibit any further use with immediate effect.
+At MicroNova’s option, the User is obliged to delete the software, including the documentation and all copies, or to return them to MicroNova.
+In this case the User must confirm the destruction, deletion and/or annihilation in writing.

-(2) For MicroNova to assume any liability according to § 3 Section 1 hereinabove it is of essence that the User immediately notifies MicroNova of any claims asserted by a third party, that the User does not acknowledge the alleged infringement of property rights and leaves any dispute, including possible out-of-court settlements, either to MicroNova or only handles such disputes in agreement with MicroNova.
-The necessary court and attorney's fees incurred by the User on account of the legal defence are to be borne by MicroNova.
-Should the User discontinue the use of the Software for reasons of mitigation or other good causes, the User is obligated to inform the third party that the discontinuation of use does not entail an acknowledgment of the alleged infringement of property rights.
+(2) A precondition for MicroNova’s liability under Sec.
+3 (1) is that the User informs MicroNova without undue delay of third‑party claims, does not acknowledge the alleged infringement, and leaves any dispute, including any out‑of‑court settlements, to MicroNova or conducts it only in agreement with MicroNova.
+Necessary court and attorney fees incurred by the User in the legal defense shall be borne by MicroNova.
+If the User ceases use of the software to mitigate damages or for other important reasons, the User must point out to the third party that the cessation does not constitute an acknowledgment of the alleged infringement.

-(3) Insofar as it is the User, who is responsible for the infringement of property rights, any claims against MicroNova are excluded.
+(3) Where the User is responsible for the infringement, claims against MicroNova are excluded.

-(4) Further claims of the User due to an infringement of property rights of third parties are excluded; this shall not apply in the case of intent or gross negligence and injury to life, body or health.
+(4) Any further claims by the User due to infringement of third‑party rights are excluded; this does not apply in cases of intent or gross negligence or for injury to life, body or health.

 § 4 Liability

-(1) MicroNova is liable for damages caused by the absence of properties that had been assured by MicroNova, as well as for damages caused by MicroNova intentionally or through gross negligence.
+(1) MicroNova shall be liable for damages arising from the absence of characteristics it has guaranteed, and for damages it has caused intentionally or by gross negligence.

-(2) MicroNova's liability for minor negligence is restricted to claims based on the violation of substantial contractual obligations, the fulfilment of which allows the proper execution of the Agreement in the first place and on whose compliance the User may regularly rely upon.
-In case of minor negligence, the liability is limited to the amount of the foreseeable damage that could typically be expected to arise, an amount equal to a maximum of EUR 500,000 per claim for damage, however, and not exceeding a ceiling of EUR 1,000,000.
-The liability for damages resulting from injury to life, body or health and the regulations pursuant to the German Product Liability Act remain unaffected.
+(2) MicroNova shall be liable for slight negligence only in case of breach of material contractual obligations, the fulfillment of which is essential for proper performance of the contract and on whose compliance the User regularly relies.
+In the event of slight negligence, liability is limited to the amount of the foreseeable damage typical for the contract, up to a maximum of EUR 500,000 per damaging event and in total to EUR 1,000,000.
+Liability for damages arising from injury to life, body or health and under the German Product Liability Act remains unaffected.

-(3) MicroNova shall not be liable for the recovery of data unless MicroNova has caused their destruction by gross negligence or intent, and the User has ensured that such data may be reconstructed from data held in machine-readable form at reasonable cost and effort.
+(3) MicroNova shall not be liable for the restoration of data unless MicroNova has caused their destruction by gross negligence or intent and the User has ensured that such data can be reconstructed from data material kept in machine‑readable form with reasonable effort.

 § 5 Software Maintenance

-The maintenance of the Software is governed exclusively by the provisions of a separate Software Maintenance Agreement.
+Maintenance of the software is governed exclusively by the provisions of a separate software maintenance agreement.

 § 6 Final Provisions

-(1) The assignment of non-monetary claims requires the prior written consent of the other party hereto, such consent not to be unreasonably withheld.
+(1) The assignment of claims other than monetary claims requires the prior written consent of the other contracting party; such consent may not be unreasonably withheld.

-(3) The remuneration calculated by MicroNova is subject to payment of the statutory Value Added Tax and other taxes or banking fees.
-If the User in international payment transactions is obligated to withhold or deduct part of the payment due to MicroNova, the User agrees to increase the amount payable to MicroNova to the extent permitted by law to ensure that MicroNova receives the remuneration which lacking the withheld amount or deduction would have become payable on the part of the User.
+(3) The remuneration charged by MicroNova is exclusive of statutory value‑added tax as well as other taxes or bank charges.
+If, in cross‑border payments, the User is required to withhold or deduct a portion of the amounts payable to MicroNova, the amount payable to MicroNova shall, to the extent legally permissible, be increased by the amount necessary so that MicroNova receives the remuneration that would have been due without any withholding or deduction by the User.

-(4) Side agreements to this Agreement do not exist.
-Any changes and amendments to this Agreement require written form.
-This also applies to the repeal of this written form clause.
+(4) There are no collateral agreements to this contract.
+Any changes and amendments to this contract must be in writing.
+This also applies to any waiver of this written‑form requirement.

-(5) Should any provision of this Agreement be or become ineffective, the validity of the remaining provisions of the Agreement shall not be affected.
-Such provision should rather be replaced by a provision that is legally permissible and comes closest to the purpose and intent of the original provision.
+(5) Should any provision of this contract be or become invalid, the validity of the remaining provisions shall not be affected.
+The invalid provision shall be replaced by a valid one that most closely reflects the intent of the original provision.

-(7) The laws of the Federal Republic of Germany shall apply exclusively with the exception of the UN Purchase Law.
+(7) The law of the Federal Republic of Germany applies exclusively, with the exclusion of the UN Convention on Contracts for the International Sale of Goods (CISG).

 Czech version of our terms & conditions and software license terms